AlexArcPy/python-for-gis-progression-path/README.md

 At this point, you should be able to:
 - automate map production using `arcpy.mapping` with data-driven pages
 - manage .pdf files (eg. re-ordering, merging, splitting) using `arcpy`
-- export ArcMap map documents to various file formats such as .png and .pdf
+- export ArcMap map document layout to various file formats such as .png and .pdf
-- update text elements content in layout of ArcMap map document
+- update text elements content in layout of an ArcMap map document
 - executing DBMS spatial functions from Python and using `arcpy.ArcSDESQLExecute()`
-- use `FieldInfo`, `FieldMap`, and `FieldMappings` classes from `arcpy` to manage data schema
+- use `FieldInfo`, `FieldMap`, and `FieldMappings` classes from `arcpy` to manage data schema changes
 - customize custom ArcGIS script tool behavior using `ToolValidator` class
 - start using Python toolboxes and Python add-ins in ArcGIS when it makes sense
 - debug `arcpy`-driven code with the help of geoprocessing messages